 - Do crosswords, word finds, and jigsaw puzzles.

 - Buy a workbook for your child and ask them to do a sheet or two every once in a while to brush up on their skills.
-We used this one last summer and Little J loved it, so we already bought the next grade for this summer.
+It doesn’t have to be a specific summer slide workbook, just one you think your child will enjoy learning from.
+Little J loved this one last summer, so we bought the next grade for this summer.
 You can also generate your own reading and math worksheets for free here.

 - Learn typing online for free!